Taíno mythology: Hupia

+Ritual practice

-The Taino believed they originated from a cave called Cacibajagua.
+The Taíno believed they originated from a cave called Cacibajagua.
 As such, caves were important ritual sites, though there doesn't appear to be evidence of long-term inhabitation.
-The Taino ball courts or bateyes were also important ritual and cultural sites both within and outside the context of sport.
-The Taino believed that the exit from the originary cave preceded heroic sailing journeys with mystical elements, perhaps reflecting knowledge of the original settlement of the Caribbean island chain by canoe (for Arawaks, from the Orinoco, and for the Guanahatabey, from the Yucatán).
+The Taíno ball courts or bateyes were also important ritual and cultural sites both within and outside the context of sport.
+The Taíno believed that the exit from the originary cave preceded heroic sailing journeys with mystical elements, perhaps reflecting knowledge of the original settlement of the Caribbean island chain by canoe (for Arawaks, from the Orinoco, and for the Guanahatabey, from the Yucatán).

 While alluvial gold was present in the Antilles, a highly-prized alloy of gold, silver, and copper called guanin had to be imported, since there was no smelting culture.
-Guanin had various connections to Taino sacred aesthetics due to its luster, color, and smell, as well as coming from the mainland, causing it to be highly prized.
+Guanin had various connections to Taíno sacred aesthetics due to its luster, color, and smell, as well as coming from the mainland, causing it to be highly prized.
 Sacred stools or duhos, ceremonial emesis-inducers ('vomit sticks') and zemi depictions were laminated with guanin, for example.
 Guanin was also the name of a mythic island visited by Guahuyona, a hero of myth.
-The Taino related to Columbus and Pané that a dark-skinned people from mainland South America brought them guanin: these people had guanin spear-tips.
-The material left a lasting impression on the Taino, but they didn't adopt the material for weaponry.
+The Taíno related to Columbus and Pané that a dark-skinned people from mainland South America brought them guanin: these people had guanin spear-tips.
+The material left a lasting impression on the Taíno, but they didn't adopt the material for weaponry.

 An important ritual component of behikes, kasikes, and certain nobles or nitainos was the insufflation of hallucinogenic substances.
 The cohoba ritual was preceded by ritual purification with fasting, river bathing, and the use of sacred 'vomit sticks.'
 The practice involved a perception of lineage continuity back to the hallowed first priest, Loko (Louquo for mainland Arawaks).
 Knowledge was gained from ancestors and zemis in this practice, since the behike had to have a large and sophisticated arsenal to handle issues brought to him by clients.
 Immaterial connections to the mythic past could yield insight, for example, into a specific plant that might be needed for a given circumstance, or a specific technique in relation to a plant (the removal of cyanide from cassava by sluice, for example).

 There was a realm of zemis, a realm of the living, and a realm of the dead called Coaibai.
 This tripartite division was reflected in the sculpting of trigonolite zemi amulets which could adorn the head, chest, or bicep.
 Dead souls or hupia could move between the living and dead realms, particularly at night.
 You could tell them apart from humans by their lack of belly button.
-The Taino tended to walk in pairs or greater at night, since hupia only appeared to individuals.
+The Taíno tended to walk in pairs or greater at night, since hupia only appeared to individuals.